Tag Archives: 2019 Films

 Because of a promise made as kids, the entire group reunites except for Stanley Uris, who chooses to fatally slit his wrists in a bathtub rather than return and face evil Pennywise the Clown (Bill Skarsgard).

-The six members wrestle with their demons and past mistakes while Pennywise takes the form of human beings and objects to terrorize the group, providing imagined and frenzied scares while they scramble to perform a Native American ritual to destroy the beast.
+The six members wrestle with their demons and past mistakes while Pennywise takes the form of human beings and objects to terrorize the group, providing imagined and frenzied scares.
+At the same time, they scramble to perform a Native American ritual to destroy the beast.

-It is difficult to write a successful review of It: Chapter Two as merely a stand-alone film since the two chapters are meant to be one cohesive long film.
+It isn’t easy to write a successful review of It: Chapter Two as merely a stand-alone film since the two chapters are meant to be one cohesive, long film.

-Filmed at the same time the pacing and the continuity are what make the experience an enjoyable one.
-Key is the interspersing of many scenes as a hybrid of childhood and adult sequences which gives the film a cohesive package.
+Filmed at the same time, the pacing and continuity are what make the experience an enjoyable one.
+The key is the interspersing of many scenes, a hybrid of childhood and adult sequences, which gives the film a cohesive package.

-This style is a treat for viewers having seen the first chapter two years ago.
+This style is a treat for viewers who have seen the first chapter two years ago.
 After the hoopla dies down, patient fans would do well to watch both chapters in sequence in back-to-back sittings for an undoubtedly pleasant experience.

 Director Andres Muschietti wisely places focus on the characters so that the film is character-driven rather than plot-driven, a risk with anything in the horror genre.

-Each of the six adults resembles the six kids in physical appearance which makes the story believable.
-A major score is a focus on each character individually, both in present times and in the past.
-Each faces insecurity, guilt, or mistakes making them complex.
+Each of the six adults resembles the six kids in physical appearance, which makes the story believable.
+A major strength is the focus on each character individually, both in the present and in the past.
+Each faces insecurity, guilt, or mistakes, making them complex.

-The gay-bashing opening sequence of Adrian Mellon and his boyfriend is quite the difficult watch as is the lack of any comeuppance for their perpetrators, but the scene is true to King’s novel.
+The gay-bashing opening sequence of Adrian Mellon and his boyfriend is quite a difficult watch, as is the lack of any comeuppance for their perpetrators, but the scene is faithful to King’s novel.

-The film could contain more jumps and scares than it does and teeters a bit too long in the overall running time.
-While the focus on the character is great, the final climax and the battle with Pennywise is a slight letdown and feels predictable.
+The film could contain more jumps and scares than it does, and teeters a bit too long in the overall running time.
+While the focus on the character is excellent, the final climax and the battle with Pennywise are a slight letdown and feel predictable.

 The film is not scary in terms of horror but does have nice special effects and visual razzle-dazzle, especially concerning Pennywise.
-The creepy clown is less scary than in the first chapter but perhaps this is due to becoming more familiar with him.
+The creepy clown is less frightening than in the first chapter, but perhaps this is due to becoming more familiar with him.

 A treat for eagle-eyed fans is the cameo appearance by legendary author Stephen King.
 As a cantankerous pawn shop owner, he sells Bill the relic bicycle he had enjoyed in his youth.